MicrosoftDocs/bot-docs/articles/bot-service-channels-reference.md

 ## Action support by channel

 The following table shows the total Card Actions and Suggested Actions supported by channel.
+Note: this does not indicate which Card Actions are supported on each channel.

  \                      | Cortana  | Direct Line | Direct Line (Web Chat) | Email | Facebook | GroupMe |   Kik   | Line  | Teams | Slack | Skype | Skype Business | Telegram | Twilio
 :---------------------- | :-----:  | :---------: | :--------------------: |:----: | :------: | :-----: | :-----: | :---: | :---: | :---: | :---: | :------------: | :------: | :----: